 For most travelers, the question of how many days in Japan you should spend (or weeks, as is more often the case) is a somewhat abstract question, with an answer based largely on the assumption that Japan is “small.”
 My most popular Japan itineraries include my two weeks in Japan and one month in Japan trip plans, though some travelers even opt to take a marathon one week in Japan trip.

+The truth is, however, that San’in is a destination-within-a-destination, in addition to being off the beaten track Japan crystallized.
 I spent two weeks on my last swing through here, and I still felt like there were places I missed.
 Now, if you just want to see a specific place or two, you could come for a shorter period of time.
 But if you truly want to experience the magic of San’in—and I hope you’re convinced, by now, that it truly is magical—two weeks is the minimum amount of time I would personally spend.

 The Bottom Line